THE BASICS

 I started out selling calls on the Refuge Forum, and it didn't take long to figure out that I was going to be busy.
 My waiting list was averaging around a couple months.
 A year or so later, I was contacted by the editor of Wildfowl Magazine who expressed interest in doing an article on custom duck whistles and advised that he kept hearing my name from people in the know.
 Wildfowl's article was a springboard, and a week later my waiting list exceeded eight months.
 As more hunters and collectors received calls, they showed their friends and demand continued to grow.

-For the next ten years, my waiting list exceeded two years.
+For the next ten years, my waiting list was between two and three years long.
 In 2018 I opted to stop taking orders in an effort to get caught up, as the pressure of having hundreds of people waiting to hear from you is significant.

 Copyright © 2018 Wingert's Woodworks, LLC - All Rights Reserved.